CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 	ret
 ```

+Note `popq` is just part of managing the stack stack.

 ## Assembly

 Our instructions must be translated into machine code by an assembler before our processor can read them.
 The assembler for GCC is `as` (The GNU Assembler).